 Leverage Trading Crypto

 The crypto market is a little different.
-It’s based on the lending market, which allows anyone to borrow cryptocurrency, such as bitcoins or altcoins, from a broker, the exchange itself, or a third party.
+It’s based on the lending market.
+That allows anyone to borrow cryptocurrency, such as bitcoins or altcoins, from a broker, the exchange itself, or a third party.

 How Does Leverage Work in Forex?

-Since margin buying power increases significantly in the Forex market, you’re more likely to put yourself at risk.
+Since margin buying power increases significantly in the forex market, you’re more likely to put yourself at risk…